 Sculptures on the Malecon (click to enlarge)

-A large flea market located by the northern shore of the Cuale river that flows through downtown Puerto Vallarta.
+A large flea market located on the northern shore of the Cuale river that flows through downtown Puerto Vallarta.

 Comprising a complete city block along the north side of the banks of the Cuale River is the Mercado Municipal (Cuale River Flea Market), also known as the Mercado Municipal Río Cuale.